allcloud-io/jenkins-pipeline-tutorial/README.md

 When you are done experimenting and would like to delete the environment, perform the following:

-1. Terminate the Jenkins instance.
+1. Terminate the Jenkins instance and delete its IAM role, security group and SSH key.
 2. On the [Clusters view][21] of the ECS console, choose your cluster, click **Delete Cluster** and then **Delete**.
 This will delete everything Fargate has created for you including the VPC and the load balancer.